the-lstv/Akeno/README.md

 ![Debugger](https://github.com/user-attachments/assets/c659ef12-eb18-4679-a94c-6bc1f7ff4bbd) <br>
 Starting version 1.5, Akeno is compatible with the node `--inspect` flag and allows you to debug or test your server with DevTools!<br><br>
 ### How to enable:
-1. Go (here)[chrome://inspect/] and click "Open dedicated DevTools for Node"
+1. Open chrome://inspect/ and click "Open dedicated DevTools for Node"
 2. Start Akeno in dev mode and with the `--inspect` flag
 3. Enjoy debugging!
 You can directly access the backend (`backend` is a global getter to the backend object)